frougon/TeX-stuff/LaTeX/mmxref/README.md

 outputs the printed page number for the place where `\mmxlabel{refname}` has been put.

+Since `mmxref` may need to refer to labelled places it hasn't seen yet in your document, it uses the `.aux` file in the usual way: what is typeset in a given LaTeX run is based on the contents of the `.aux` file written by the *previous* LaTeX run.
+This implies that several compilation runs are needed in general for things to stabilize.
+Most of the times, two are sufficient;
+`mmxref` prints a warning on the terminal and in the log file when more compilations are needed.

 By default, all references managed by `mmxref` are automatically prefixed with `mmxref-`.
 This avoids clashes between, e.g., `\label{foobar}` and `\mmxlabel{foobar}`, because the latter actually defines the label